 Tennessee sports betting is also online-only, with no retail sportsbook locations for in-person betting.

 Thankfully, Governor Bill Lee returned a landmark sports betting bill without a signature in 2020.
 Under state law, the governor’s failure to sign allowed the bill to become law.
-The first legal online sports betting apps then launched in Tennessee on November 1, 2020.
+The first legal online sports betting apps launched in Tennessee on November 1, 2020.

 Legal Online Gaming Options In Tennessee

 |Online Sports Betting||Yes - Sports betting launched November 1, 2020.|

 |Online Horse Race Betting||Yes - Permitted via licensed and regulated sites.|